ploomber/sql/course-material/interactive-queries-and-parameterization/make-your-queries-interactive.md

 ## Wrapping Up

-In this section, we learnt about how to create widgets to make our SQL queries interactive, helping us gain a better intuition of the EDA process!
+In this section, we learned about how to use JupySQL to create widgets with variable expansion and macros.
 To summarize:

 - Numeric widgets, although commonly used as sliders, can also be used in text boxes or dropdowns, for example.
 This is useful when you want to specify a value.

 - For categorical or text data, we can use either Selection or Boolean widgets.
 Some examples include radio buttons, toggle buttons, and dropdowns.

-In the next section, you will learn how to parameterize your queries.
+- `%sql --interact {{widget_variable}}` is a powerful tool in your arsenal to quickly create `ipywidgets`

+- The main difference between the `%sql` and `%%sql` magic commands in Jupyter notebooks is that `%sql` only allows for a single statement to be executed, while `%%sql` allows a block of SQL to be executed.
+Make sure to use `%%sql` when creating macros!

+- JupySQL provides incredible flexibility because it allows chaining `--` options, including `--save` and `--interact`, as we saw in this section.
+This helps us combine SQL queries with macros and widgets, making the EDA process less repetitive and more interactive!

+This ends the Interactive Queries and Parameterization module.
+We hope you use these skills to boost your productivity in creating interactive queries!
+In the next module, we will introduce Advanced Querying Techniques.

 <!-- #endregion -->